atlassian/git-lob/README.md

 (https://git-lfs.github.com) in May 2015.

-Atlassian are keenly aware that it's in the community's interest not to fragment this space any further, and GitHub's approach turned out to be very similar to our own (they even picked the same language, [Go](http://golang.org)).
+Atlassian are keenly aware that it's in the community's interest not to fragment this space any further, and GitHub's thinking turned out to be very similar to our own, even picking the same language, [Go](http://golang.org).
 Therefore we've shelved this project and are now contributing to [Git LFS](https://git-lfs.github.com) instead.

-We're releasing the source to this project anyway, even though we have no intention of developing it further.
-We'd intended to make it open source anyway, and there may be some useful code in here for others - including for porting features to Git LFS where it doesn't have them yet (which we'll be doing ourselves too).
+We're releasing the source to git-lob anyway, even though we have no intention of developing it further.
+We'd always intended to make it open source, and others might find this code useful.
+We'll probably be porting some of the features here to Git LFS ourselves but other people are welcome to pick some things up too.
+Here are some of the features that could be ported:

+1. SSH native API (we're porting this right now)
+2. Support for large file storage on S3 and file stores (no server required - probably won't be ported)
+3. Chunked uploads/downloads for easier resuming
+4. Pushing / fetching binaries separately from git commits
+5. Pruning old binaries
+6. Include / exclude paths (only download binaries in areas you work in)
+7. Binary deltas using VCDIFF to reduce upload/download time
+8. Shared local binary stores

-You might want to experiment with this project to see how it compares but it is **not** supported by Atlassian, nor will it have any further updates.
+You're free to experiment with this project of course but it is **not** supported by Atlassian, nor will it have any further updates.

 # Original documentation #